peteroupc/html3dutil/doc/H3DU.Math.md

 vector with the same length but opposite direction.
 <li>If the cross product's <a href="H3DU.Math.md#H3DU.Math.vec3length">length</a> is 0, then A and B are parallel vectors.
 <li>Let there be a triangle formed by point A, point B, and the point (0,0,0) in that order.
-The cross product vector will be such that, while the vector points toward the viewer, the triangle's vertices are oriented counterclockwise for right-handed coordinate systems, or clockwise for left-handed systems.
+While the cross product of A and B points toward the viewer, the triangle's vertices are oriented counterclockwise for <a href="tutorial-glmath.md">right-handed coordinate systems</a>, or clockwise for left-handed systems.
 The triangle's area is half of the cross product's length.
-<li>If A and B are unit vectors (<a href="H3DU.Math.md#H3DU.Math.vec3norm">"normalized" vectors</a> with a length of 1), the absolute value
+<li>If A and B are <a href="tutorial-glmath.md">unit vectors</a>, the absolute value
 of the sine of the shortest angle between them is equal to the length of their cross product. <small>(More formally, the length of the cross product equals |<b>a</b>| \* |<b>b</b>| \* |sin &theta;|;
 where |<b>x</b>| is the length of vector <b>x</b>.)</small>
 <li>If A and B are unit vectors, the cross product will be a unit vector only if A is perpendicular
 to B (the shortest angle between A and B will be 90 degrees, since sin 90&deg; = 1).
 </ul>
 The cross product (<b>c</b>) of vectors <b>a</b> and <b>b</b> is found as
 follows: